Introducing Referent AI-native practice management software for modern law firms.

-Divorce Settlement Agreement Template (2025): Free, AI-Customizable & Legally Sound
+Divorce Settlement Agreement Template (2026): Free & AI Ready

 A divorce doesn’t have to mean courtroom battles and drawn-out legal fights.
 With a well-crafted divorce settlement agreement, couples can resolve key issues peacefully and move forward with clarity.
 This comprehensive guide explains what goes into a divorce settlement, what to consider, and includes a free downloadable template to help you take the next step with confidence.